pcraster/pcraster/documentation/pcraster_manual/sphinx/op_slope.rst

 =========

 For each cell, calculates the slope on basis of the elevation dem of its eight nearest neighbours in a 3 x 3 cell window.
 The third-order finite difference method is used, proposed by :ref:`Horn <horn81>`, also used by :ref:`Skidmore <skidmore89>`.
 The slope on Result is given in dZ/dX, which is the increase in height (vertical direction dZ) per distance in horizontal direction (dX).
-This result value is often reffered to as a percentage.
+This result value is often referred to as a percentage.
 Thus if slope returns a value of 0.12, one says a slope value of 12 %.

 Notes
 =====